Isola di San Michele

 The Island of San Michele (isola di San Michele, /it/; ìxoła de San Michièl) is an island in the Venetian Lagoon, Veneto, northern Italy.
-The island contains San Michele in Isola, a Roman Catholic church, as well as the San Michele Cemetery, Venice’s principal cemetery.
+The island contains San Michele in Isola, a Catholic church, as well as the San Michele Cemetery, Venice’s principal cemetery.
 It is associated with the sestiere of Cannaregio, from which it lies a short distance northeast.

 History

 Along with neighbouring San Cristoforo della Pace, the island was a popular place for local travellers and fishermen to land.
 Mauro Codussi's Chiesa di San Michele in Isola of 1469, the first Renaissance church in Venice, and a monastery lie on the island, which also served for a time as a prison.

 San Michele cemetery

 The island has served as the principal cemetery of Venice since 1807.